-“We don’t have another day to waste negotiating with the Princess,” Malong said.
-“We’ve disrupted the conferences for long enough.”
+“We don’t have time to keep wasting on negotiations with the Princess,” Malong said.
+“Her compromise is a fair one, and we’ve disrupted the Conference long enough.”

-Rheamarie bowed and, without another word, turned on her heel and swept out of the room.
-Leandros gave a more formal bow before following her out.
+Rheamarie bowed without answer, then turned on her heel and swept out of the room.
+Leandros dipped into a more formal bow before following her out.

 Leandros nodded.
-He understood how she felt.
-He felt much the same way, in fact.
+He understood how she felt — felt much the same, in fact.
 Fear, grief, rage — they coiled inside him like a ring of strange crimson fire, hot anger encircling his heart.
-It was hard to sleep, hard to think, hard to do anything that wasn’t actively working toward getting Amos back.
+It made it hard to think, hard to process anything — made it nearly impossible to focus on things like diplomacy.

 The last few days had worn on them both.
 The aftermath of the explosion had passed in a blur, as had the journey back to Alfheim.
-There, they’d been greeted with anger and fear thinly veiled under a guise of diplomacy, and they hadn’t been given a moment to grieve before they’d been forced onto the train to Gallontea to beg Unity for help.
+There, they’d been greeted with fear and anger thinly veiled under a guise of pity, and they hadn’t been given a moment to grieve before they’d been forced on a train Gallontea to beg Unity for help.

 Unity was strange— civil and clean and quiet, unlike Illyon, unlike Orean, even unlike the city just over the bridge.
 The cobblestone roads winding from building to building were surrounded by fields of flowers— blue like shallow waters in a southern climate.
 The flowers swayed in the breeze, the same breeze that raised goosebumps on Leandros’ skin.

-Thinking to change the subject, he pointed out the flowers.
-“You asked about taurel the other day; there it is.
+Leandros pointed out the flowers.
+“You asked about taurel the other day, didn’t you?
+There it is.
 Unity Island is always covered in them.
 Taurel, old stone, and coral,” he said, nodding at the flowers, the bridge, and the rocky cliffside, respectively.
-“The rhyme’s about Unity.”
+“The rhyme is about Unity.”

-“So let someone else stay,” Rheamarie’s tone was stern, leaving little room for disobedience, and Leandros almost smiled.
+“So let someone else stay.
+I don’t want to go home without you,” Rheamarie’s tone was stern, leaving little room for disobedience, and Leandros almost smiled.
 Perhaps she wouldn’t be so bad a queen after all.

-“You would have me return to Alfheim without your father’s protection?”
+“And what do you think would happen to me in Alfheim without your father’s protection?”

 “Yes,” Leandros said.
 “I do.”

-Rheamarie stared at Leandros like she wanted to dissect him, see if there was more to it than he claimed.
-And maybe there was— it was mostly impulse that led him to make that suggestion to the Magistrates.
-He felt he had to, in that moment.
-Even so, Leandros couldn’t explain it to himself, let alone someone else.
+Rheamarie stared at Leandros like she wanted to dissect him, to see if there was more to it than he claimed.
+And maybe there was.
+Maybe he was being selfish.
+Maybe he was doing this for glory or spite, because of guilt or to make reparations.
+Even if so, Leandros couldn’t explain it to himself, let alone someone else.

 Leandros hid a smile and nodded.

-Rheamarie took a shaky breath.
 “I’ve lost my father, possibly for good, and I’m closer with you than I ever was with him.
-I don’t want to lose you, too.”
+I can’t lose you, too.”